SafaMADDOURI/Kamscan/README.md

 ## Arguments:
+## Arguments:
+- `-i, --input`
+  Input file path containing the k-mer matrix

+- `-o, --output_folder`
-`-i, --input`                : Input file path containing the k-mer matrix `-o, --output_folder`        : Folder path where the statistical test results will be stored.
+  Folder path where the statistical test results will be stored.
 (You don't have to create the folder)

+- `-t, --top_tags`
-`-t, --top_tags`             : The number of top elements to be selected based on the best test statistics.
+  The number of top elements to be selected based on the best test statistics.
 Default: 200,000.

+- `-c, --chunk_size`
-`-c, --chunk_size`           : The size of each data chunk for parallel processing.
+  The size of each data chunk for parallel processing.
 Default: 10,000.

+- `-p, --processes`
-`-p, --processes`            : The number of CPUs used for parallel processing.
+  The number of CPUs used for parallel processing.
 Default: Number of available CPUs.

+- `-d, --condition_folder`
-`-d, --condition_folder`     : Folder path containing the design files that will be processed.
+  Folder path containing the design files that will be processed.

+- `-m, --cpm`
-`-m, --cpm`                  : Perform Counts Per Million (CPM) normalization using a file containing the total number of k-mers for each patient.
+  Perform Counts Per Million (CPM) normalization using a file containing the total number of k-mers for each patient.

+- `--test_type`
-`--test_type`                : Specify the type of statistical test to be performed.
-Choices: ttest (t-test), pitest (pi-test), wilcoxon (Wilcoxon signed-rank test), variance Default: ttest.
+  Specify the type of statistical test to be performed.
+  Choices: ttest (t-test), pitest (pi-test), wilcoxon (Wilcoxon signed-rank test), variance
+  Default: ttest.

 ## Example Usage: